top of page

 When to sow Sweet Peas

 Sweet Peas can be sowed in Autumn or Springtime offering flexibility to growers depending on their preferences and climate.
 Sowing in autumn allows for earlier blooming in the following spring, while springtime sowing takes advantage of warmer temperatures and longer days for quicker germination and growth.
+However Sweet Peas should not be sowed indoors.
+They are cool flowers and love cool temperatures for germination.
+Leaving then inside where its too warm will make them leggy and tender.

 Both seasons provide ideal conditions for Sweet Peas to establish strong roots and thrive, but autumn sowing will give more robust and hardy plants.
 They can also be plated out before the last frost date and will spring back if caght in a frost.
 Spring sowed seedlings will sulk in a frost and struggle to recover.